SCIInstitute/SCIRun-Exchange/IBBM2014/README.txt

-Data for networks in this directory can be found at:
+Locations for data used by networks in this directory can be found in the networks themselves, as module notes.